Touché Restaurant & Bar: Touché

 In April 2016, Touché's general manager confirmed a developer's plans to demolish the former firehouse, along with two neighboring restaurants, and construct a 12-story apartment building in its place.
+The demolition did not come to fruition.
+In June 2016, The Oregonian said the building "will remain standing after all, as a developer has altered plans to replace it with market-rate apartments".

-In an online post, the restaurant's staff confirmed its last day would be May 14, 2017: Our wonderful run is coming to an end.
+In an online post, the restaurant's staff confirmed its last day would be May 14, 2017:Our wonderful run is coming to an end.
 We have been faithfully serving food and booze in the Pearl for over 20 years, long before the boom of condos and apartments that is unfortunately pushing us out.
 We are working on finding a new location, but in the meantime, come down and see us while you can.
 We love you, and thanks for the two decades of love and support.